 Leonardo da Vinci’s Last Supper

 The Last Supper painted by Leonardo da Vinci is one of the most recognizable paintings in the world.
 It’s located in Santa Maria Delle Grazie.
 However, it’s not very easy to see it in real life.

-Because it’s a very old painting, they allow only 1,000 people daily.
+Because it’s a very old painting, only 1,000 people are allowed daily.
 Tickets are sold out several months in advance.
-So if you truly want to see it, you have to prepare well in advance.
+So, if you truly want to see it, you have to prepare beforehand.

-If you weren’t able to buy them, you might go and check in the morning.
-They sometimes have a small number of tickets for sale.
+If you weren’t able to buy your tickets, you might go and check at the entrance in the morning.
+Somestimes they have a small amount of tickets for sale.

 Ticket price is €15

 Your other best option is to buy a guided tour which will cost you around €40

 It’s my second favorite place to explore in Milan right after Duomo Square.
 It’s a picturesque canal full of life and history.
 In this area, you can find a lot of great bars, restaurants, and shops.
 Naviglio Grande gets very crowded at night time.
 I just love finding a spot and simply enjoy people watching there.

 More places to visit on your 2-day trip to Milan :